-Abelmoschusesculentus is the scientific name of okra, and it is one of the most commonly known and utilized species of the family Malvaceae.
+Abelmoschus esculentus is the scientific name of okra, and it is one of the most commonly known and utilized species of the family Malvaceae.
 (1)

+It is a popular vegetable consumed all around the world.
 The various plant parts of this tropical vegetable, namely, the fresh leaves, flowers, stems, buds, pods, and seeds, have an array of uses.

 Nutritional Content of Okra

-Okra is a nonstarchy vegetable and contains a number of essential vitamins and minerals.
+Okra is a non-starchy vegetable and contains a number of essential vitamins and minerals.
 It is fat-free, cholesterol-free, very low in sodium, and low in calories.

-Advantages of Including Okra in your Diet
+Advantages of Including Okra in the Diet

 1. May reduce blood sugar levels